Best MacBook for Photographers iMore 2021

 Best Overall: 16-inch MacBook Pro (2019) i9 processor

 If you're a professional photographer and need the best that money can buy, we highly recommend this version, which comes with an 8‑core 9th‑generation Intel Core i9 processor and Turbo Boost up to 4.8GHz.
 For this, you'll receive a graphics card boost and 1TB of storage versus the 512GB of storage found on the base model.
 If this isn't enough, you can add more memory, a better graphics card, and more storage.
-In doing so, the cost of this model can quickly exceed nearly $6,000, which is something to keep in mind.
+In doing so, this model's cost can quickly exceed nearly $6,000, which is something to keep in mind.

 - Apple's best MacBook Pro to date